icambron/twix.js/README.markdown

 <script src="twix.min.js"></script>
 ```

-###Building###
+##Building##

-If you want to build Twix for yourself, just run the build file:
+If you want to build Twix for yourself, clone the repo out and run this:

-    npm install
-    make build
+    make configure build

+Configure just installs the NPMs and brings in Moment as a submodule, so
+you only have to do that part once.

 Note that the source is `src/twix.coffee`; the output is `bin/twix.js`.
 You can run the tests via

     make test